HiroIshikawa/21playground/payment-pattern/README.md

-Payment pattern is the potential list of BTC payment pattern for any applications.
+A list of BTC payment pattern for 21 btc computer driven applications.